danielabar/meblog/src/markdown/old-ruby-new-mac.md

 ## Drawbacks

 There are some drawbacks with this approach.
 There's some increased complexity in having to learn new tooling for those not already familiar with Docker and docker-compose.
-Also all the commands are slower to run within the container as compared to when directly installed on the laptop.
+Also the commands are slower to run within the container as compared to running directly on the laptop.

 ## Conclusion

 This post has covered how to use Docker and docker-compose to run an old Ruby on Rails project that doesn't easily install on the newer ARM-based Macs.
-We've learned how to build an image, run a container from this image, use of `exec` to run commands in the container, and use of a Makefile with dependencies to save some typing of lengthy commands.
+We've learned how to build an image, run a container from this image, and use `exec` to run commands in the container.
+Finally we covered how to use a Makefile with dependencies to save some typing of lengthy commands.

-## TODO

-* explain that base image has `CMD ["/bin/bash"]`, i.e. it doesn't do anything on its own, all containers created from this image will be waiting at the shell prompt for us to enter commands.
-* Why `Dockerfile` doesn't render as code tag?